mackadamian/mailbeez-documentation/pages/03.documentation/05.configbeez/10.config_tour/default.en.md

 ---

 Not so much to do here - you can configure if you want to see the Guided Tour Tab.

+The integrated MailBeez Tour module provides a growing number of interactive tour sessions, which will help you to better understand the system and typical workflows.

+Thanks to the indicator you will see how many new tours are available.